amendezll/projet_recherche/README.md

 The project was carried out using Google Colab to benefit from the integrated GPUs when training the neural networks.

-The **data** folder contains our generated data.
-The data was generated in chunks and the joined in a single file due to computational limitations.
+- The **data** folder contains our generated data.
+The data was generated in chunks and the joined into a single file due to computational limitations.
-The **results** folder contains our trained models, which can be loaded into a notebook to make predictions, and csv files containing the trainign history and the evaluation on the test data.
+- The **results** folder contains our trained models, which can be loaded into a notebook to make predictions, and csv files containing the trainign history and the evaluation on the test data.